-The Friday Night Ride to the Coast is an overnight bike ride from the city to the coast, starting at midnight.
+The Friday Night Ride is an overnight bike ride, starting at midnight.
 There are rides throughout the year and they vary in length from 55 to 75 miles.
+We often start in the city, sometimes riding to the coast, sometimes to other interesting destinations.

-We cycle through the night at a conversational pace, arriving at the coast in time for breakfast.
+We cycle through the night at a conversational pace, arriving at our destination in time for breakfast.
 This is a group ride and although we may spread out a little, every few miles the front of the ride stops and waits for the tail to catch up.

 Help and support is very much part of our mantra: Our magnificent ‘tail end charlies’ look after the slower riders and help with mechanicals and punctures.
 Wayfinders stand at turns and junctions and point out the road ahead.
 The ride leader ensures that the riders stay together and the pace is appropriate.

-We stop for coffee and a bite to eat about midway, before arriving at the coast, where riders can enjoy a full breakfast.
+We stop for coffee and a bite to eat about midway, before arriving at our final destination, where riders can enjoy a full breakfast.
 Our destinations all have convenient train routes back to the start, although some hardy riders will choose to ride home.

-The essence of the Friday Night Ride to the Coast was captured eloquently by our founder in a Guardian article way back in the early days.
+Originally known as The Friday Night Ride to the Coast (FNRttC), the essence of our rides was captured eloquently by our founder in a Guardian article way back in the early days.
 And more recently in another Guardian article after a particularly wet ride from London to Eastbourne.

-The FNRttC is run by The Fridays, a cycling club affiliated to Cycling UK.
+The Friday Night Ride is run by The Fridays, a cycling club affiliated to Cycling UK.

 Registration for rides is essential and third party insurance is required.